developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/about/index.md

 -----

 <!--
-* **[Staging API Service](../api) -** explains how to use the Staging API service from an EMM console to produce StageNow barcodes and to enroll an AEDO EMM Agent using the StageNow client app.
+* **[Staging API Service](../api) -** explains how to use the Staging API service from an EMM console to produce StageNow barcodes and to enroll an AEDO EMM agent using the StageNow client app.
  -->